eeyamane/public-python-studies-wumpus-game/README.md

 I divided the work in three modules:

 - wumpus_game_model: some basic classes used to model the problem.
 Besides, it includes some simple models with the "engines" to run the game in text mode.
-Although these "engines" don't work now (because after using them to test things, I changed the directory structure), it is not hard to change the code.
+Although these "engines" don't work now (because after using them to test things, I changed the directory structure), the old cold is included in directory wumpus-teste

 - wumpus_world_builder: some simple GUI to design an instance of the game.
 You can save a file with the game and load it in the other module.
 The file uses a simple JSON format.
 You can run the program with command (from outside the directory): py -m wumpus_world_builder.gui-world-builder

 - wumpus_game_grided_gui: it contains a GUI to play the game, along with image files used.
 You can run the program with command (from outside the directory): py -m wumpus_game_grided_gui.wumpus-game-gui

+- wumpus-teste: this is not a module, but an older version of files in wumpus_game_model.
+It also contains a script to run a text-based version of the game.
+You can run with the command: cd wumpus-teste py wumpus_run.py

 Original image files are from https://www.flaticon.com/free-icons.
 Some images where changed, but you can see I am not a designer.
 Original links are in .py file.